Manage Tag-Based Scans

 Note

-When evaluating IPv4 and IPv6 addresses, Vulnerability Management excludes any local or broadcast addresses from consideration.
+When evaluating IPv4 and IPv6 addresses, Vulnerability Management excludes local and broadcast addresses.

 Example: Scan Creation Request Message

-The example below is a request body for a POST /scans request message.
+The example below shows a request body for a POST /scans request.

 {